Reidsville demonstrators share heartbreak during peaceful protest

 A father of four daughters described the shame and weakness he felt upon witnessing the videotape of George Floyd’s murder by Minneapolis police.
 At 41, he found himself weeping privately in a closet to protect his family from his pain.

-During a peaceful demonstration here Saturday afternoon, a Black Lives Matter group facilitated such testimonials, passing the microphone in a circle of about 75 people, about a third of whom were white.
+During a peaceful demonstration here June 6, a Black Lives Matter group facilitated such testimonials, passing the microphone in a circle of about 75 people, about a third of whom were white.

 Parents brought their children to join in and carry signs that read, “Black Lives Matter,’’ “Love,’’ and “No Justice, No Peace.’’